rkoshak/sensorReporter/gpio/README.md

 ```

 ### Example Config #​2
-Useing a local connection to toggle an actuator, which is also connected to openHAB.
+Using a local connection to toggle an actuator, which is also connected to openHAB.
-The actuator shows alway the correct status in openHAB, even it is toggled locally.
+The actuator shows alway the correct status in openHAB, even if it is toggled locally.

 ```yaml
 Logging: